carnmo/carnmo/articles/a-technology-minimalism-manifesto.md

 * Choose a terminal emulator, shell, and text editor and stick with them unconditionally until they are stuck with you and your muscle memory.
 * Build your own tools and scripts to fit your workflow and solve common tasks.
 * Clean up after finishing a project or session.
 Remove downloaded files that are no longer needed.
-* When browsing the internet, always use a content-filtering browser extension such as uBlock Origin Lite to block ads, popups, and other unwanted distractions.
 * Use portable and open-source formats for your data.

 ## Information Security